 If you wish, you can cover the wire with a layer of dirt so the birds can still scratch.

 It is a bit more expensive than poultry wire.
 It is excellent for coops, runs, and smaller areas where the birds need protection.

 Very good at keeping predators out, lasts a long time.

 A bit difficult to work with as it is not very flexible.

 There is a huge variety of plastic poultry netting out there!
 It certainly does have its uses, but predator protection is not one of them despite optimistic advertising!

-Its more useful in fencing off areas where you don’t want your flock to go – the veggie garden, flower beds etc.
+It’s more useful in fending off areas where you don’t want your flock to go – the veggie garden, flower beds, etc.

 It can be used inside a secure run area if you need to segregate flock members as the birds will not be able to break through it.
 You can also use it for a ‘day pen’ for chicks within a larger protected area.